Starting A Registration

 Meals

 Crackerbarrel will be provided Friday night at no additional charge.
 Meals will be available in the Dining Hall for Saturday breakfast, and Saturday lunch.
 Please select your meal orders in registration.
+All meals come with applesause and chips.
 Troops and Crew can decide to cook their own breakfast.
 There is no on-site purchasing, all meals must be prepurchased.

 Schedule & Program -